Book Doula Services and Childbirth Education Classes and get a $100.00

 I am a homemaker and a homeschooler.
 I married my best friend Michael in 1997.
 We have 5 amazing children who all had very different births.
 I have run the gambit of labor and deliveries which has lead me to this journey of helping empower women in their birth experience.
 In 2014 I started my own business Birth By Design Doula Services.

-If you read about my births below you will understand how I came to my decision to become a doula.
+I'm Jennifer McCormick, when you read about my births you will understand how I came to my decision to become a doula.

 I know I have shared a lot and still there is so much more to each story.
 After following the "traditional birth checklist" twice at the hospital, and not getting the births that I wanted, I chose to change my environment and my way of thinking.
-In May of 2014, I decided to pursue training with DONA International and now I am a DONA certified doula.
-You don't have to have a homebirth or a birth center birth to get what you want.
+In May of 2014, I decided to pursue training with DONA International and now I am a DONA certified doula, and offer breastfeeding support..
+You don't have to have homebirth midwives or a birth center birth to get what you want.
 You can have an amazing Labor and Delivery in any setting.
-I am happy to provide doula service in Northern South Dakota and Eastern Wyoming.
+I am happy to provide doula service in Rapid City, Spearfish, & Gillette.
 As a doula I have helped support women in amazing home and hospital births.

-Talk to me Jennifer McCormick for 5 minutes and you will know I am passionate about birth and breastfeeding and helping you know the support that you need.
+Talk to me for 5 minutes and you will know I am passionate about birth, breastfeeding, and supporting families.
 A Doula makes an invaluable addition to your support team.
-Whether you are using a Doctor at the hospital or a homebirth midwife, I welcome the opportunity to sit down and visit with you about the benefits of doula support.
+Whether you are using a Doctor at the hospital or a home birth midwife, I welcome the opportunity to visit with you about the benefits of doula support.
 I will help your support person know how to help you, I will help you transition into becoming a mom, or support you through the journey of adoption.
-As an expectant mother you want to have every resource in your hands to have the birth that is best for you and your baby.
+As an expectant mother you want to have every resource in your hands to have the birth that is the best for you and your baby.

 A) is our first born and first baby girl.